distanceworkshops/distanceworkshops.github.io/intro-nov-2020.md

 We now offer these lectures, discussions and exercises in a new, interactive format, enabling participants to engage in lectures, conduct guided analyses of data sets and ask questions of the instructor.

 #### Instructor:
-The workshop instructor is Eric Rexstad](https://www.creem.st-andrews.ac.uk/person/er26/)
+The workshop instructor is [Eric Rexstad](https://www.creem.st-andrews.ac.uk/person/er26/)

 #### Timing:
-In September 2020, we will offer this workshop <strong>twice:</strong> 07-18 September and 21 September &#8211; 02 October.
-The difference between the offerings will be the time of day they take place.
-Meeting times for the 07-18 Sept workshop will be 1700-1900 British Summer Time.
-This time of day is suited to Europe, Africa, North and South America.
+In November 2020, we will offer this workshop 09-20 November between the hours of 1500 and 1700 UK time.
 #### Enrollment limit:
 The number of participants is limited to 15 to facilitate time for questions and individual assistance with the exercises.
 When one of the workshops fills, meaning participants have paid their registration fees, registration for that session will close.